alexaries/hansuneAS3/README.md

-# AS3-Hansune
+# Quick ActionScript3 Component

-ActionScript3 Library written by brownsoo(hansune)
+ActionScript3 Library

 This library have made just for my works.
 But there are some useful codes. ^^

-Check out some examples to do test codes.

 ## Environment
 - ActionScript 3 (Flash runtime, AIR runtime)